What Is a Ganglion Cyst?

 -

 Joint or Tendon Trauma: Sprains, injuries, or inflammation can trigger cyst development.
-Over 10% of cases are linked to prior trauma.
+Some studies suggest that ganglion cysts may develop after prior injury.

 -